public0/StreamStats/README.md

 Step 3.
 RUN create database streamstats or what DB_DATABASE equals to in .env file
 Step 4.
 RUN `php artisan migrate`
 Step 5.
 RUN `php artisan TopStreams` to populate the top 1000 streams table and the associated tags
 Step 6.
-Assuming a web server is installed you should be able to go to http://localhost/streamstats/public/login and get started
+In case this is ran on wamp satck you should be able to go to http://localhost/streamstats/public/login and get started